hydephp/develop/docs/digging-deeper/advanced-customization.md

 ### Full example

-You can also set the description, and an optional `then()` method to run after the main task has been executed.
+You can also set the message, and an optional `then()` method to run after the main task has been executed.
 The then method is great if you want to display a status message.

 ```php
 <?php